As a parent, if there are just three things you could know about your child's online world, what would they be?

 Joey was built specifically to address these concerns in a way that respects both parents/guardians need to keep their children safe and teenagers growing need for independence and privacy.
 If you're interested in learning more about our approach, check out why I created Joey as a parent.

-Want to learn more about setting appropriate boundaries?
-Read our comprehensive guide on the digital ground rules we set in our family.
 For a kid's perspective on these issues, you might also enjoy reading about the impact of social media on teen mental health, written by my son, Francis.

 How Joey helps Joey analyses your child's messages across all platforms and summarises what you need to know about these key concerns.
 Our AI has been trained to understand the nuances of teen communication, slang and coded language while still respecting their privacy.